If you sign up for this guff, you know I like to pluck a retro name out of the air and create a persona.

 (In a rage, I didn’t contract rabies.)

-As business owners, it’s a recurring theme.
+As business owners, attracting awful clients is a recurring theme.
 Sure, we get better at repelling the tyre-kickers but occasionally some douche slips through the net.

 (Yes, I too am thinking of Rod Stewart up my arse.
 Sorry, no one needs to read that / think that.)